tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

 such as Stripe, Uber, Asana, Dropbox etc.

-Better still, Bazel already has support for building a variety of languages, including C/C++, Rust, Scala, Java, Objective C, etc. By using Bazel, we get to reuse best practices for building each of these languages.
+Better still, Bazel already has support for building a variety of languages, including C/C++, Rust, Scala, Java, Objective-C, etc. By using Bazel, we get to reuse best practices for building each of these languages.
 And focus entirely on Haskell support.

 ## How we added Haskell support

 Bazel uses a subset of Python syntax for `BUILD` files.
-Each "component" in your project typically gets one such files.
+Each "component" in your project typically gets one such file.
 Here is an [example build description][inline-java-build] for inline-java, involving the creation of one C library and one Haskell library: